Iggy Azalea: 2013–2014: Breakthrough and The New Classic

 In January and February 2013, Azalea worked on tour while still working on her upcoming singles and summer release of The New Classic.
 She was the opening act for Rita Ora's Radioactive Tour, in the United Kingdom.
 As part of her set for Ora's Radioactive Tour, Azalea premiered her commercial debut single "Work", which also serves as the lead single for her debut album.
 The single premiered on BBC Radio 1Xtra on 11 February 2013.
 On 13 February 2013, it was announced Azalea had signed a record deal with Mercury Records.
 The music video for her debut single "Work", was directed by Jonas & François and released 13 March 2013.
 In March 2013, Azalea also joined renowned rapper Nas, on the European leg of his Life Is Good Tour.
 On 15 April 2013, Vevo announced Azalea as its second LIFT artist of 2013 and that she would film live festival performances, fashion and style pieces and behind-the-scenes interviews as part of the eight-week-long campaign.
 It was also revealed that the music video for her second single, "Bounce", would premiere on Vevo at the end of the month.
 On 16 March 2013, it was announced that Azalea would perform in the benefit concert "Chime for Change", scheduled to take place on 1 June in London, alongside Beyoncé, Jennifer Lopez and others.
 On 23 April 2013, Azalea announced that she had signed a solo record deal with Island Def Jam.
 On 26 April 2013, "Bounce" premiered on BBC Radio 1.
 She also noted that the third international single taken from her debut album would be entitled "Change Your Life" and feature a verse from T.I.
-Azalea also confirmed that she was not signed to Grand Hustle Records; however, heavily affiliated with the label.
+Azalea also confirmed that she was not signed to Grand Hustle Records, although she was heavily affiliated with the label.